 Ramsey County will use a portion of its state legislative funds for aquatic invasive species to conduct watercraft inspections at all Ramsey County public boat launches over the summer, and our boat launch will be one of those.
 Inspectors will be looking for visible signs that an entering or departing boat is carrying contaminants, and they will stop and educate the boater, accordingly.

 There is not enough funding to inspect 24/7 at all boat launches, so inspection hours will be spread around and be intermittent.
 Most lake associations have requested peak hours during weekends and holidays, and the vendor conducting the inspections is working to accommodate that.

 IT MAY LOOK LIKE A UFO (UNIDENTIFIED FLOATING OBJECT), BUT IT’S MORE LIKELY SOMEONE BOW FISHING

-The Minnesota bow fishing season began on April 28th and lasts until the end of the regular fishing season.
+The Minnesota bow fishing season normally starts in late April and lasts until the end of the regular fishing season.
 Bow fishing is the taking of rough fish (carp, sucker, bullhead) using a bow and arrow, which has a barb and is tethered to the bow.
 Bow fishing IS allowed on all inland lakes in Minnesota.
 Bow fishing typically happens at night using a flat-bottomed boat with spotlights.